 The best place to find new hires is from your current workforce.
 Word of mouth is a fantastic hiring strategy!
 Not only does it minimize your recruiting costs, but incoming candidates have the inside scoop on what it’s like to work for the company.
 Congratulations!
-That means you’ve done a good job creating a great workplace if your current employees are recruiting their friends and family!
+That means you’ve done a good job creating a great workplace if your current employees are recruiting their friends!

-With a frontline success platform (like Beekeeper!) get the word out to your workforce that you’re looking to build your team.
-Employee referrals are an especially effective strategy for sourcing candidates for frontline jobs.
+With a mobile communication tool like Beekeeper, get the word out to your workforce that you’re looking to build your team.
+Employee referral programs are an especially effective strategy for sourcing candidates for frontline jobs.
 And better yet?
 Referred employees stay with the company longer!
-So you’ll boost your recruiting efforts AND retention rates!
+So you’ll boost your recruiting efforts AND retention!

 - Partner with community colleges to create an apprenticeship program

 - Connect with organizations that reach specific demographics

 - Use social media where job seekers are spending their time